In the aftermath of disasters, follows unscrupulous individuals looking to take advantage of vulnerable victims and their money.

 Government officials are quick to put out warnings of the scams that typically arise, which put consumers at risk for being robbed of their money.
 There are several scams such as insurance flood scams, charity, clean up, repair and rebuilding.
-This article will focus on repair, rebuilding and contractors.
+This article will focus on repair, rebuilding, and contractors.

-Unlicensed and out-of -state so-called contractors, will likely be soliciting homeowners with promises to help get their lives and homes back to normal.
+Unlicensed and out-of-state so-called contractors will likely be soliciting homeowners with promises to help get their lives and homes back to normal.
 And of course, this is exactly what homeowners are desperate to hear and have.
 Believing that these individuals truly want to help them, victims tend to let their guards down and take the bait.
 Heartless, I know, but it happens

 There have been many stories of homeowners deceived by these crooks, who lost money they received from insurance, FEMA, and some, their life savings.
-And getting any relief from consumer protection agencies isn’t going to be in the form of reimbursement; you’ve pretty much been had at this point.
+And getting any relief from consumer protection agencies aren’t going to be in the form of reimbursement; you’ve pretty much been had at this point.

 The following 5 steps will help guide homeowners through the task of contracting for their rebuilding projects.

 1. First off, beware of unsolicited offers to repair your home.
 Expect individuals to be knocking on your door or leaving business cards on your property.